Raphaelvddoel/pdscheduler/README.md

 ## Acknowledgments

 This project is based on the work done by [skrypka/pdscheduling](https://github.com/skrypka/pdscheduling).
-Thank you to the original author(s) for their contributions.